 To find out, Canstar Blue asked more than 200 Aussie consumers for their feedback on the different brands of lemonade they’ve purchased from a supermarket or grocer and enjoyed in the last three months.
-Survey respondents were asked to rate said brands on taste, value for money, packaging design, variety and overall satisfaction.
-Those which met the minimum required survey sample size of 30 responses are included in the results.
+Survey respondents rated brands on taste, variety, packaging design, value for money and overall satisfaction.
+Those that met the minimum required survey sample size of 30 responses are included in the results.

 Here are the best lemonade brands in Australia, as rated by consumers in Canstar Blue’s review:

 Want a lemon-flavoured soft drink with a zesty clean taste that gives you the ultimate cut-through refreshment?
-That’s Sprite!
-The brand is owned by the Coca-Cola company and recently relaunched with a new original lemonade recipe containing 40% less sugar.
-Sprite No Sugar is also available.
+Sprite is one popular option to sip on.
+The Coca-Cola-owned brand relaunched with a new original lemonade recipe containing supposedly 40% less sugar, with Sprite No Sugar also available.

 Ideally, you’ll want a store-bought lemonade that tastes as crisp and natural as possible, as well as refreshing.
 Bonus points if you can find one that tastes close to a homemade option.
 You don’t want a lemonade that doesn’t even have a hint of a real lemon taste, right?